nesquena/resume/README.md

 # My Projects

-Few highlights of projects I have worked on and/or created (in no particular order):
+A few highlights of projects I have created and/or worked on (in no particular order):

 | Project | Description                                                                 |
 | ------- | -------------------------------                                            |